FraserR1188/FrasersBakery/README.md

 	- This page will allow allow companies and business work together with the bakery to support each others business and allow them to grow.
 	- The presence of having a specific page will seem more professional.

 I added unintended features when going through Bootstrap's documentation.
-I inputted in the carousel feature, along with the code from the documentation.
+I inputted in the carousel feature.
 This seems to be a good addition as it showcases the product from bakery to the user straight away.

+### Future features

+- Increasing the amount of products.
+- Make it an e-commerce webiste.
+- Have a delivery page.

 ## Technologies Used